KauanLuc/kauanLuc/README.md

 # 👋 Welcome to My GitHub Profile
-Hello, my name is Kauan Lucena, this my profile where I share my personal and college projects and work.
+Hello, my name is Kauan Lucena.
+This is my profile where I share my personal, college and work projects.
 ## A Little About Myself
 - 👨‍💻 Student of Analysis and Systems Development at [Sptech](https://www.sptech.school/)
 - 🔰 A Curious Brazilian